Ganesh-016/student-mental-health-analysis-power-bi/README.md

 This Power BI dashboard presents a comprehensive analysis of mental health data to uncover trends, patterns, and insights related to youth and adult mental well-being.
-The aim is to assist stakeholders—such as policymakers, mental health professionals, and NGOs—in making data-driven decisions to improve mental health awareness and services.